dasshreyasee/GUS5062/projects.md

 # Projects from GUS 5062

-Below is a selection of GIS projects I completed for Temple University's
-**Fundamentals of Geographic Information Systems (GUS 5062)**.
+Below is a selection of GIS projects I completed for Temple University's **Fundamentals of Geographic Information Systems (GUS 5062)**.

-These projects explore spatial data through the lens of environmental justice,
-public health, and urban infrastructure—topics that connect naturally
-to economic concepts such as externalities and spillover effects.
+I was particularly drawn to these projects because they highlight a core economic concept that is deeply relevant to environmental science: externalities, both positive and negative.
+Collectively, these projects explore topics ranging from environmental hazards to disparities in access to clean water and healthy foods.
 ---

 ## Project List